Topological Order and Non-Hermitian Skin Effect in Generalized Ideal Chern Bands

-In parallel, non-Hermitian topology itself has recently emerged as a central topic of condensed matter, ranging from single-particle phenomena~\cite{Ashida2020AP,Bergholtz2021RMP,Gong2018PRX,Kawabata2019PRX,Song2019PRL,Yokomizo2019PRL,Ma2023PRB,li2021prb,wojcik2020prb,yang2024rpp} to many body effects~\cite{Hamazaki2019PRL,Lee2021PRB,Alsallom2022PRR,Yoshida2019SP,Lee2020PRB,Yang2021PRL,Kawabata2022PRB,Zhang2020PRB,Meden2023RPP}, in which a variety of topological phases without Hermitian counterparts have been discovered~\cite{Bergholtz2021RMP,Ding2022NRP,Okuma2023ARCMP,Gong2018PRX,Kawabata2019PRX,Song2019PRL,Lee2020PRB,Kawabata2022PRB}.
-Among these a striking manifestation is the so-called non-Hermitian skin effect (NHSE), where all eigenstates localize at system boundaries~\cite{Lee2016PRL,Xiong2018JPC,YaoWang2018PRL,Kunst2018PRL,Ma2023PRB,Martine2018PRB,Alsallom2022PRR,Gliozzi2024PRL}, often linked to the topology of spectra under open boundary conditions (OBCs) and periodic boundary conditions (PBCs)~\cite{Okuma2020PRL,ZhangK2020PRL}, which has been observed in both classical systems~\cite{Brandenbourger2019NC,Xiao2020NatPhys,Helbig2020NatPhys,Weidemann2020Science} and open quantum systems~\cite{Liang2022PRL,Zhao2025Nature}.
+In parallel, non-Hermitian topology itself has recently emerged as a central topic of condensed matter, ranging from single-particle phenomena~\cite{Ashida2020AP,Bergholtz2021RMP,Gong2018PRX,Kawabata2019PRX,Song2019PRL,Yokomizo2019PRL,Ma2023PRB,li2021prb,wojcik2020prb,yang2024rpp} to many body effects~\cite{Lee2021PRB,Alsallom2022PRR,Yoshida2019SP,Lee2020PRB,Yang2021PRL,Kawabata2022PRB,Zhang2020PRB}, in which a variety of topological phases without Hermitian counterparts have been discovered~\cite{Bergholtz2021RMP,Ding2022NRP,Okuma2023ARCMP,Gong2018PRX,Kawabata2019PRX,Song2019PRL,Lee2020PRB,Kawabata2022PRB}.
+Among these a striking manifestation is the so-called non-Hermitian skin effect (NHSE), where all eigenstates localize at system boundaries~\cite{Lee2016PRL,Xiong2018JPC,YaoWang2018PRL,Kunst2018PRL,Ma2023PRB,Martine2018PRB,Lee2021PRB,Alsallom2022PRR,LiuZ2024PRL,Gliozzi2024PRL,Shimomura2024PRL}, often linked to the topology of spectra under open boundary conditions (OBCs) and periodic boundary conditions (PBCs)~\cite{Okuma2020PRL,ZhangK2020PRL}, which has been observed in both classical systems~\cite{Brandenbourger2019NC,Xiao2020NatPhys,Helbig2020NatPhys,Weidemann2020Science} and open quantum systems~\cite{Liang2022PRL,Zhao2025Nature}.

-While numerous studies have treated topological order and non-Hermitian physics separately, the cross-fertilization between non-Hermitian physics and topological order remains essentially unexplored.
+While numerous studies have treated topological order and non-Hermitian physics separately, their cross-fertilization remains essentially unexplored.
 Although non-Hermitian approaches to FCIs have been theoretically explored in terms of dissipative preparation~\cite{Roncaglia2010PRL,Liu2021PRR} and particle loss~\cite{Hafezi2013NJP,Yoshida2019SP,Yoshida2020PRR}, these works arrive at Hermitian FCI states lacking the NHSE.
-This motivates us to study the genuinely non-Hermitian FCIs with NHSE and their stability.